adventuregamestudio/ags-manual-source/Overlay.md

 is the font number from the editor to use (0 is the normal font, 1 is the speech font).
 COLOR is the text color.
 Finally, TEXT is obviously the text that gets displayed.

+If a *negative* value is passed as either X or Y coordinate, then the text will be instead centered on screen along the respective axis.

 The function returns the Overlay, which you use later to reposition and remove the overlay.